 The next step is setting up the output file that we will receive after generating the document.
 The main lines to fill will be Output filename and Output type.
 Depending on your needs, you can choose one of two formats for the final document: PDF or Word DOCX.
 Select PDF format and click the Save & Next button.

 After completing the configuration of the output file, we go to the tab to choose the delivery method.
-It can be your mailbox, Slack, SharePoint, etc. We set to save our generated document to Google Drive.
+It can be your mailbox, Slack, SharePoint, etc. We set it to save our generated document to Google Drive.
 Alternatively, if the needed delivery option is missing, you can manipulate the resulting file in Make and send it to any app.

 We also add the @date token to the file name.
 When a document is generated, it will have the creation date in its title.
 Click the Save & Next button and go to the settings Start process.

 In this section, we do not need to do anything.
-Returning to Airtable
+Returning to Airtable.

-After we have logged into our Plumsail Documents account, the Add document generation button window pops up where we need to make settings.
 In the Process to start field, select our template in Plumsail Documents.
 In our case, it is the Property list.
 The Button title was generated automatically.
-Also we must choose option how to generate a document if several records are selected from our Airtable database.
+Also, we must choose an option on how to create a PDF from Airtable if several records are selected.
 Click One aggregated document.
 The Download result document switch is already automatically turned on.
 Click on the Add.

 The next step is to set up tokens.
 Airtable automatically generates tokens according to the database we work with.
 Therefore, we will need to copy the tokens from Airtable and replace the tokens in the Plumsail Documents template with them.